-The teacher provides professional leadership within the school, community, and
+The teacher provides professional leadership within the school, community, and education profession to improve student learning and well-being.

 10.1 Identifies leadership opportunities that enhance student learning and/or professional environment of the school.

 Identifies leadership opportunities in the school, community, or professional organizations and selects one with the potential for positive impact on learning or the professional environment and is realistic in terms of knowledge, skill, and time required.